gklyne/I-D/arcp/arcp.md

 have extracted or opened an archive in advance, and assigned it an appropriate authority according to [Authority](#authority).
-Such an implementation can then resolve app URIs programmatically, e.g. by using in-memory access or mapping paths to the extracted archive on the local file system.
+Such an implementation can then resolve arcp URIs programmatically, e.g. by using in-memory access or mapping paths to the extracted archive on the local file system.

-Implementations that support resolving app URIs SHOULD:
+Implementations that support resolving arcp URIs SHOULD:

 1. Fail with the equivalent of _Not Found_ if the authority is unknown.
 2. Fail with the equivalent of _Gone_ if the authority is known, but the content of the archive is no longer available.